stangajda/SwiftBestPractices/Documentation/MvvmState.md

 # MVVM Architecture with States

+## The Model-View-ViewModel (MVVM) architecture with states facilitates a clear separation of concerns by binding the UI components to observable variables and states, which allows the UI to update reactively as the data changes.
+This pattern helps in managing UI states more efficiently, making the codebase easier to maintain and test, especially in complex applications with dynamic and interactive user interfaces.

 ## Good uses:

 - **Complex User Interfaces:** MVVM is excellent for applications with complex UIs where you need to manage multiple UI states based on the data model.